Ayush-delta/cinemetrics/README.md

 # 🎬 Trending Movies App

-A responsive React application that displays trending movies using the TMDB API with real-time search functionality.
+A responsive React application that displays trending movies using the TMDB API with real-time search functionality, infinite scrolling, and immersive movie details.

 ---

 ## ✨ Features

-- Real-time trending movies from TMDB API
+- **🔥 Real-time Trending**: Displays top weekly trending movies from TMDB.
-- Search movies with live results
-- Fully responsive design (mobile to desktop)
-- Clean UI with ratings, language, and release year
+- **🔎 Live Search**: Instant search results as you type.
+- **🎥 Interactive Details**: Click any movie to open a rich modal with backstory, cast, and trailer.
+- **🔄 Infinite Discovery**: "Load More" functionality for endless browsing.
+- **💀 Smart Loading**: Polished skeleton screens for a premium loading experience.
+- **📱 Fully Responsive**: Optimized for mobile, tablet, and desktop.
-- Modern styling with Tailwind CSS and custom gradients
+- **🎨 Modern UI**: Glassmorphism effects, smooth animations, and a custom dark theme.

 ---